ankostis/TeslaCrack/README.rst

     Options:
       --ecdsa           A slower key-reconstructor based on Elliptic-Curve-Cryptography which:
-                          - can recover both AES or BTC[1] private-keys;
+                          - can recover both AES or BTC[1] keys;
                           - can recover keys from any file-type (no need for *magic-bytes*);
                           - yields always a single correct key.
-                        For the `crack-fkey` sub-cmd, the <prime-factors> select which public-key to crack (AES or BTC).
+                        For the `crack-fkey` sub-cmd, the <prime-factors> select which key to crack (AES or BTC).
-      --btc <btc-addr>  Guess BTC private-keys based on the bitcoin-address and BTC[1] public-key.
+      --btc <btc-addr>  Guess BTC key based on the bitcoin-address and BTC[1] ecdsa-key.
                           - The <btc-addr> is typically found in the ransom-note or recovery file
-                          - The <pub-key> is the BTC key reported by `decrypt` sub-cmd.
+                          - The <ecdsa-key> is the `btc-ecdsa-key` reported by `file` sub-cmd.
       -F <hconv>        Specify print-out format for tesla-header fields (keys, addresses, etc), where <hconv> is any non-ambiguous case-insensitive *prefix* from:

-                          - raw: all bytes as-is - no conversion (i.e. hex private-keys NOT strip & l-rotate).
+                          - raw: all bytes as-is - no conversion (i.e. hex mul-keys NOT strip & l-rotate).
-                          - fix: like 'raw', but priv-keys fixed and size:int.
+                          - fix: like 'raw', but mul-keys fixed and size:int; fail if mul-keys invalid.
-                          - bin: all bytes (even private-keys), priv-keys: fixed.
+                          - bin: all bytes (even mul-keys), mul-keys: fixed.
                           - xhex: all string-HEX, size:bytes-hexed.
                           - hex: all string-hex prefixed with '0x', size: int-hexed.
                           - num: all natural numbers, size: int.